-We are committed to narrowing the gap and ensuring that barriers to women's progression are removed.
-The advantages of agile ways of working that have come to fruition during the Covid pandemic has shown that groups of our employees can work successfully remotely.
-This enables more flexibility in certain roles and we will ensure that these positive lessons are not lost moving forward and we continue to eliminate barriers for all of our employees at work.
+We are committed to continuing to narrow the gap and ensuring that gender related barriers to employment and progression are removed.
+The advantages of hybrid and agile ways of working have been further embedded since the Covid pandemic and groups of our employees continue to work successfully remotely.
+Our approach enables more flexibility in many roles and we will continue to embrace the positive lessons to enable us to eliminate barriers for all our employees at work.